trainman419/namniart.com/_posts/2010-02-27-three-questions-of-a-product-champion.markdown

 excerpt: "@jessmartin gave a lightning talk that asks not just the What and How of product development, but the Who, When, and Why."
 ---
 We generally tend to ask the _What_ and _How_ questions.
-But, the most important Questions follow:
+But, the most important questions follow:

 **Who** are we building this for?